DMD Dot Matrix Display SPI Firmware Development: Software Control of DMD Displays

 Buffer_data [6][0] = 0x04;

 Upon calling the transfer routine, this information is transferred suitably to back_buffer.
-The timer/task will feed this data to DMD via SPI effectively displaying the ‘T’ symbol.
+The timer/task will feed this data to the DMD via SPI, effectively displaying the 'T' symbol.
+This double-buffer technique is a cornerstone pattern in DMD dot matrix display SPI firmware development for industrial led displays that require flicker-free, artifact-free rendering.

-With an understanding of software control of DMD, we will look into advance concepts of font rendering and scrolling in our next blog.
+With an understanding of DMD dot matrix display SPI firmware development and software control of DMD, we will look into advanced concepts of font rendering and scrolling in our next blog.

 Subscribe to our Blog